Marsa Alam Red Sea Coast, Egypt Travel Guide

 Experience world-class diving at Elphinstone.
 Book Your Elphinstone Dive.

-A glimpse into local life away from the vacation spot bubble, with small shops and cafes.
-It provides a more authentic, non-touristy perspective about the region.
+AN insight into the local way of life away from the vacation spot bubble, with small stores and coffee shops.
+It provides a more authentic, non-touristy perspective on the region.

 Focus on nudibranchs, seahorses, and small reef fish (macro).
 Capture images half above and half below the water at pristine lagoons like Sharm El Luli (over-under shots).

-The desert offers incredibly unobstructed views of the the evening sky, distant from light pollution, making for remarkable astrophotography opportunities after sunset safaris.
+The desert offers incredibly clear views of the night sky, distant from light pollution, making for remarkable astrophotography opportunities after sunset safaris.

 Many Marsa Alam attractions involve water activities.
 Plan trips with certified operators for safety.